 3. Check your phone.

 One of the hardest things to add to your pre-bedtime checklist (but one of the most effective for good sleep) is checking your phone at the door.
 Our phone screens are the biggest culprit when it comes to emitting sleep cycle disrupting blue light.
 Even when we’re using our phone to set an alarm for the next morning, our brains are stimulated and our body resets its circadian rhythm.
-Pick up a chic alarm clock like this one or this natural light based one so you don’t need to rely on your phone to wake you up and try to power off an hour or two before you turn in.
+Pick up a chic alarm clock or a natural light-based on so you don’t need to rely on your phone to wake you up and try to power off an hour or two before you turn in.
 And while you’re at it, try sticking to a consistent schedule for sleeping and waking.
 Not only will it make your nights better, but you’ll feel refreshed the rest of the day.
 Matthew Walker even suggests setting a bedtime alarm to ensure you turn in at the same time each night.
 For a complete tech detox, turn on “Night Mode” on your phone to lower the brightness and block blue light a few hours before bed.

 4. No sound, no problem.

 Much like light, sound can have a big impact on your sleep cycle.
 If you’re lucky enough to live in a quiet neighborhood, you may not need to worry about this as much, but for anyone who lives in a big city or on a busy block will know, finding the right noise cancelling devices is essential to waking up rested.
-This mini white noise machine is powerful enough to work in large rooms, and will make any traveling that much easier (plus it doubles as a Bluetooth speaker!)
-If you need total silence, these earplugs will keep you dreaming peacefully.

 5. Keep your temperature in check.

 There’s nothing worse than tossing and turning in the night in a too-hot room… except for shivering under a mountain of blankets.
 Before you go to sleep, make sure your room is at a temperature that feels comfortable and a little cool—this will help you fall asleep faster.
 Many experts recommend keeping the temperature set between 60 and 67 degrees F—cooler than you might think.
 Your body naturally loses heat as night approaches, so help it fall into its natural rhythm by keeping your room at a cooler temperature before bed.
-Make sure your sleepwear follows suit, and look for pieces like these LC Lauren Conrad ones that are lightweight but will keep you cozy.
+Make sure your sleepwear follows suit, and look for pieces that are lightweight but will keep you cozy.

 6. See sleep through a new lens.

 Raise your hand if you spend most of your day looking at screens.
 It’s pretty hard not to, but the increased amount of blue light you’re taking in can take a serious toll on your sleep cycle.
-Try a pair of blue light blocking glasses like these ones so that when it’s time to power down and climb into bed, you can fall into a deep sleep.
+Try a pair of blue light blocking glasses so that when it’s time to power down and climb into bed, you can fall into a deep sleep.

 Do you have any other tips for a good night’s sleep?